yinxin630/fiora/doc/INSTALL.md

 ## Environmental Preparation
-To run Fiora, you need Node.js (v10 LTS version, eg 10.6.3) development environment and MongoDB database
+To run Fiora, you need Node.js(v14 LTS version) development environment and MongoDB database
 - Install Node.js
    - Official website <https://nodejs.org/en/download/>
    - It is recommended to use nvm to install Node.js